nknapp/thought/README.md

 ### Customizing helpers

-Thought comes with a default set of Handlebars-helpers that are called from within the template.
 If you want to provide your own helpers (for example to perform some project-specific computations) you can create a file named `.thought/helpers.js` in your project.
 This file should export an object of helper-functions like